JayFzh/JayFzh.github.io/_pages/about.md

 I am a Ph.D. student in the Department of Computer Science and Engineering at **Shanghai Jiao Tong University (SJTU)**, advised by [Prof. Bo Jiang](https://www.cs.sjtu.edu.cn/~jiang-bo/).
 Before that, I received BEng in Computer Science from Beijing University of Posts and Telecommunications (BUPT) in 2019.
 I am currently a Research Intern at the **Luoshen Cloud Network Research Team**, Alibaba Cloud, focusing on large-scale network systems.

 My research interests lie in **networking4AI**, **distributed systems**, and **AI infrastructure**.
-Recently, I have been focusing on transport protocols and efficient distributed training of dynamic graphs.
+Recently, I have been focusing on performance optimization for disaggregated LLM serving, particularly on the networking side.